 I like to use tapered leaders from Leeda or Hardy or I make up my own.
-For close dry fly work I’m a convert to furled tapered leaders.
+For close dry fly work on small streams I’m a convert to furled tapered leaders.
 Most of the time I use either Stroft or Maxima for tippet and I love the little Stroft 5 spool tippet dispenser.

 I’m in the anti-fluorocarbon camp and convinced for my type of fishing, it offers no advantage.
 Just expensive marketing hype.

 If you are interested in good quality clothes including breathable waders and jackets at reasonable prices, check out the Taimen site, as I’ve been very pleased with several purchases.